Wengier/dosbox-x-wiki/Guide:MS-DOS.md

 2. You can also set reported DOS version with the ``VER`` command in the DOSBox-X command line.
 For example, ``VER SET 6 22`` will cause DOSBox-X to claim to be version 6.22.
 Note that this method will only change the reported DOS version, but will not effect LFN support.

 Some disadvantages of booting regular DOS in DOSBox-X includes:
 - Inability to use the ``MOUNT`` command to access directories on the host filesystem.
-All storage will have to be in the form of images.
+All storage will have to be in the form of images, and they need to be mounted using ``IMGMOUNT`` <b>before</b> using the ``BOOT`` command to boot regular DOS.
-- If you need to access a CD-ROM you need to load a driver
+- If you need to access a CD-ROM image you need to load a IDE CD-ROM driver
-- If you need a mouse, you need to load a driver
+- If you need a mouse, you need to load a mouse driver
 - Less free memory in the lower 640KB range, and having to tune available memory by selectively loading drivers high.

 ## General guidelines
-This document assumes that you have PC-DOS or MS-DOS disk images.
-Getting these images files is outside the scope of this document.
+This document assumes that you have PC-DOS or MS-DOS diskette images.
+Getting these image files is outside the scope of this document.

 ### DOS versions
 Unless noted otherwise, the PC-DOS and MS-DOS versions are equivalent for this document.
 There are various limitations that DOS imposes that are dependant on the version.
 A few milestones: